-Twenty years later, the company holds multiple state and federal licenses and permits to treat, store and dispose of low level radioactive waste, at its 14,000 acre site in Andrews County.
+Construction of Waste Control Specialists’ first hazardous waste landfill began in December of 1995.
+Twenty years later, the company holds multiple state and federal licenses and permits to treat, store and dispose of low-level radioactive waste at its 14,000-acre site in Andrews County.
 WCS currently operates four independent disposal units.

 The economic investment and contributions have been significant for Andrews County.
 (The following numbers are updated at the end of the state’s fiscal year, which runs from Sept.
 1 to Aug.
-31. The current numbers are as of Sept.
-30, 2015).
+31. The current numbers are as of Dec.
+31, 2019.)

-- WCS has made over $300 million in fixed asset investments in Andrews County;
+- WCS has made over $300 million in fixed-asset investments in Andrews County.

-- The Andrews ISD Education Foundation payment in 2014 was $13,926 – payments to date to the Foundation total over $300,000.
+- WCS’ payments to the Andrews ISD Education Foundation to date total over $370,000.

-- The state of Texas has received just under $30 million ($29,881,276.)
+- The State of Texas has received approximately $55.6 million of disposal fees since operations began.

-Russel Shannon of The Andrews Industrial Foundation discusses the beneficial partnership WCS has built with Andrews County and the surrounding communities.
+(Left) Russel Shannon of The Andrews Industrial Foundation discusses the beneficial partnership WCS has built with Andrews County and the surrounding communities.

-WCS enjoys broad support from Andrews County, Texas and Lea County New Mexico.
+(Right) WCS enjoys broad support from Andrews County, Texas and Lea County New Mexico.
 Listen in on why local residents support WCS and how WCS plans on supporting them.